Jlevbury/React_study/reference.md

 However, there are also things that are not typical in HTML.
 For example, the curly braces `{}`.
 In JSX, anything enclosed in `{}` is a JavaScript expression.
 For instance, `src={logo}` means the value of `src` is the value of the JavaScript variable `logo`.

-If this is clear, we can proceed to edit this component and create our own.
-Is there anything you'd like to ask about this before we proceed?
+## Adding use to a component
-Great!
-Now let's proceed with customizing our `App` component.
+Customizing our `App` component.
 For this example, we're going to create a simple functional component that displays a greeting message.

 Here's a step-by-step guide on how to do it: